-The transformation of materials and forms through duration and the elements, as opposed to mark-making and mimesis, weaves its way through many of Falls’ pieces.
-The exhibition will showcase select works created during Falls’ residency in Marfa in July 2014, where the artist engaged directly with materials and forms unique to the Far West Texas landscape.
+The transformation of materials and forms through the elements and time wove its way through many of Falls’ pieces.
+The exhibition showcased works created during Falls’ residency in Marfa in July 2014, where the artist engaged directly with the shapes and hues unique to the Far West Texas landscape.

 “A significant element of my work is representing time and place through a merging of sculpture, painting, and photography; this idea was catalyzed in part by my trips to Marfa over the past several years,” says the artist.
 “I was taken by Donald Judd’s outdoor work Untitled (15 Works in Concrete) at the Chinati Foundation, impressed by how fixed and changeless the works appear compared to the landscape and passing time.
-As a result I have created several works based off of my love for minimal form but replaced its defiance of nature with an integration of the environment and change.
-It should prove to be an exciting visual experience to see these pieces in a dynamic relationship to Judd’s works.”
+As a result I have created several works based off of my love for minimal form but replaced its defiance of nature with an integration of the environment and change.”

-The particular bodies of work in the show subtly, but powerfully confront the legacy of Minimalism in Marfa: creating a critical dialogue around sculpture, preservation, landscape, and authorship, that could only happen in the context of Marfa’s singular art historical landscape.
+Falls’ work approached the legacy of Minimalism in Marfa by engaging in a dialogue around sculpture, preservation, landscape, and authorship, that could only happen in the context of Marfa’s singular art historical landscape.

 This show comes from a few different ideas and places, one of which is the influence of Donald Judd and Marfa.
 It was my second trip to Marfa that struck me most, the unchanging nature of the place and sculptures, and while my own work has always been informed by minimal aesthetics and continues to be, the element I knew I wanted to incorporate, especially with my sculpture was change.
 This change has entered my work through incorporating the environment, so that the art reflects time and place, rather than denying or defying it.
 The reciprocal object exposed to time and environment beyond the artwork is the viewer.
 The piece which most readily responds to all these issues is the outdoor sculpture made from a 1984 Ford Ranger.
 When I moved from New York to California in 2011 I bought a new Ford Ranger, so in conceiving this sculpture I first wanted to find the same model truck from the year I was born.
 The truck had at some point been repainted red from its original tan color, and as humans regenerate their skin cells every seven years, I reversed the process on the truck and had it sandblasted in a random patter down to tan lines and then all the way to steel.
 Some of the panels of the truck were clear-coated to preserve the visible “skins” of the truck, while others are left to rust in the elements, exposed.
 The “life” of the truck was removed and repurposed with a new life, substituting the engine block with a marble block and potted cactuses, and the truck bed became a soil bed of succulents native to southern North America.
 As the copper pots of the cacti oxidize they’ll leave their mark on the white marble, and the succulents inside the truck and in the bed will take on the heart and purpose of the machine, growing with the environment and viewers.